nextprocurement/NP-Backend-Dockers/README.md

 ### np-solr-config

 This service handles Solr configuration.
 It is constructed using the Dockerfile located in the ``solr-config`` directory.
-This service has dependencies on the Solr and zoo services and mounts the Docker socket and the ``bash_scripts`` directory, which contains a script for initializing the Solr configuration for the NextProcuremetn proyect.
+This service has dependencies on the Solr and zoo services and mounts the Docker socket and the ``bash_scripts`` directory, which contains a script for initializing the Solr configuration for the NextProcurement project.

 ### np-tools

-This service deploys a RESTful API with a series of auxiliary endpoints.
-Right now it contains enpoints to:
+This service deploys a RESTful API with a series of auxiliary endpoints for tender processing.
+The current state includes endpoints for:

-- Retrieve embeddings for a given document or word based on a Word2Vec (a precalculated Word2Vec model is assumed) or SBERT.
-- Retrieve document-topic representation of a given document based on a trained topic model.
+- Predicting document-topic representation using a trained model.
-- Retrieve the lemmas of a given document.
+- Extracting lemmas from text.
+- Predicting the CPV (Common Procurement Vocabulary) code.
+- Extracting raw text from PDF files.
+- Extracting objectives from documents.
+- Extracting metadata from documents.

 It has the same mounted volumes as the ``np-solr-api`` service.